epics-docs/epics-docs/specs/IOCInit.rst

 An IOC is normally started with the **iocInit** command as shown in the startup scripts above, which is actually implemented in two distinct parts.
-The ﬁrst part can be run separately as the iocBuild command, which puts the IOC into a quiescent state without allowing the various internal threads it starts to actually run.
+The first part can be run separately as the iocBuild command, which puts the IOC into a quiescent state without allowing the various internal threads it starts to actually run.
 From this state the second command iocRun can be used to bring it online very quickly.
-A running IOC can be quiesced using the iocPause command, which freezes all internal operations; at this point the iocRun command can restart it from where it left oﬀ, or the IOC can be shut down (exit the program, or reboot on vxWorks/RTEMS).
+A running IOC can be quiesced using the iocPause command, which freezes all internal operations; at this point the iocRun command can restart it from where it left off, or the IOC can be shut down (exit the program, or reboot on vxWorks/RTEMS).
 Most device support and drivers have not yet been written with the possibility of pausing an IOC in mind though, so this feature may not be safe to use on an IOC which talks to external